andy-puertas/devmtn-notes/Toy Problems/week-two.md

 printerError('aaaooozzz');
 ```

-## Wednesday
+# Wednesday

 Average write a function that takes in an array of numbers as a parameter. find the average of the numbers and return that value.

-**Advanced**: before returning the average, round up to the nearest whole value //and or //only find the average of even numbers
+**Advanced**: before returning the average, round up to the nearest whole value and/or only find the average of even numbers

 ### Step 1: Clarify - Understand the question
 Create a function that adds up every var in an array then divides that sum by the total length